SijieCai/rb-table/README.md

  Compare with antd [rc-table](https://ant.design/components/table-cn/)
-- **rb-table pro:** You are able to scroll the table anywhere, even on top of fixed columns/header.
+- **rb-table pros:** You are able to scroll the table anywhere, even on top of fixed columns/header.
 Better performance.
-- **rc-table pro:** >Much more features provided, bundle with antd is a big plus.
+- **rc-table pros:** Much more features provided, bundle with antd is a big plus.

 Unique of rb-table
 A special designed table layout are provided which makes table layout so much easier in a lot scenes.